-Have you ever had a close friendship with someone but were separated through consequences beyond your control?
-You move away from each other; get too busy to write or even call or just lose contact with them.
+Have you ever had a close friendship with someone but lost touch with them over the years?
+One of you moves away, gets too busy to write, or even call.
 You feel sad that all of those memories of shared experiences fade in your memory and evidently theirs too.
 So after a few years of trying to reconnect you both give up.

-My husband and I lived in New Orleans for eight years while he went to seminary.
-We enjoyed making some great friends with whom we shared many wonderful times: eating together, going out together, kidding around, and just sharing life events.
+While my husband and I lived in New Orleans for eight years while he earned his degree and doctorate, we enjoyed meeting some great friends.
+We shared many wonderful times: eating together, going out together, and just sharing life events.
 We helped each other out in times of need while we lived near each other too.

-After eight years my husband’s education was over and we moved away in search of new roots to set down where we could both work and have a family.
+After eight years my husband’s education was over and we moved away in search of jobs for him and a home where we could both work and have a family.
 After a teaching job in Mississippi, we moved back home to South Carolina for awhile.